Affordable GOG Game Recommendations Part 2

 Rearmed and Ready – Are you?

 Bionic Commando: Rearmed is now out in all intended formats.
 If you have one of these formats, and you love the challenge and the feel of classic 2d games, I hope you have it already.
 If you don’t, might I suggest you give it a download?
 Until Mega Man 9 hopefully rocks our socks, this is the best thing to come around this year for retro enthusiasts, except for maybe Space Invaders Extreme or Bangai-O Spirits.
 I don’t want to go too far into discussion (save that for the review!), but suffice it to say that this is a remake that gets it.
 It feels right, both old and new, careful and bold.
-Its the kind of game where just seeing it in action makes me happy. → Games are the sigh of the oppressed creature, the heart of a heartless world, and the soul of soulless conditions.
+Its the kind of game where just seeing it in action makes me happy. → Read or die.